buddhi-1997/Assignment2/README.md

 5) Create another branch .
 6) Make changes to your files
 7) see if the file change is detected with git status.
+8) stage the changes with git add .